Daima: Pottery

 Pottery features from Daima II, do not differ so greatly from the pottery of Daima I. Decoration patterns and methods such as com-sampling, grooving and riding, comb-drawing, wiping and smoothing, plaited cord roulettes, and mat impressions are present in Daima II.
 The shape of pots also continued to be the same.
 There are some small bowls and pots, as well as externally thickened rims and pot-lids continue to be made.
 Some new decoration patterns emerged.
 A decoration pattern called twisted cord roulette decoration appears for the first time at Daima II, and it continued to be a popular decoration pattern until the last occupation of the mound.
 Punctate impression decoration is also characteristic of this period, just as using cordons as decoration.
 Pot form and shape also changed.
 Globular and sub-hemispherical vessels emerged.
 Vertical and large rims also became popular in the pottery assemblage of Daima II.

 Fired clay figurines

 The making of clay figurines continued well into Daima II.
 But somewhere about halfway through the phase, clay figurines become less frequent.
 Clay figurines also become much more diverse in type during this phase of the mound.
 Clay figurines are now depicting humans and other anthropomorphic figures.
 Upright figures are also found, and are thought to represent animals or humans as well.
 Wild animals also start being depicted during Daima II.
-Clay beads and clay balls of about 2 centimeters in diameter also appear for the first time at Daima II.
+Clay beads and clay balls of about 2 cm in diameter also appear for the first time at Daima II.
 Lip, nose, and ear ornaments also appear, as well as clay bracelets.